-If you applied for financial aid by completing the FAFSA, the financial aid package will arrive shortly after the offer of admission.
-Then, the decision process begins—comparing awards and determining which college is the best financial investment.
+If you applied for financial aid by completing the FAFSA, the financial aid package will arrive shortly.
+Then, the decision process begin.
+You’ll need to compare awards and determine which college is the best financial investment.

-Accepting a student and then not offering them enough financial aid to afford the college is known as “gapping”, or “admit/deny”.
-Is the college gapping you?
+Accepting a student and then not offering them enough financial aid to afford the college is known as “gapping,” or “admit/deny”.